Nessi-datatool/nessi/QUICKSTART.md

 # Nessi CLI Quickstart Guide

 Welcome to Nessi!
-This guide will help you get started with Delta Lake data quality management, Python extensions, telemetry, and more.
+This guide will help you get started with Nessi for Delta Lake data quality management, Python extensions, telemetry, and more.

 ---